schibsted/spid-tech-docs/resources/articles/sdks/javascript-1x.md

 ### Asynchronously loading the JS SDK

-By loading the SPiD SDK asynchronously it will not block loading other elements on your page.
+By loading the Schibsted account SDK asynchronously it will not block loading other elements on your page.
 The function assigned to window.vgsAsyncInit is run as soon as the SDK source has finished loading.
 Any code you want to run after the SDK is loaded should be placed within this function.
 Place the following code right